jsermeno/amby/README.md

 <img src="https://cloud.githubusercontent.com/assets/197051/20501102/6000a114-b006-11e6-91d7-e4c5f4ffaf47.png" alt="normal distribution plot" width="400" height="300">

+Notice the tick mark `'` after `plot'`.
+This indicates a function that accepts no optional arguments.

 ## Plotting univariate distributions

 This tutorial mirrors the first section of [Seaborn](http://seaborn.pydata.org/tutorial/distributions.html)'s python tutorial.

 Use `distplot` to view univariate distributions.
 By default this will create a histogram and fit a kernel density estimate.
-Notice the tick mark `'` after `distPlot'`.
-This indicates a function that accepts no optional arguments.

 ```haskell
 λ> z <- random Stats.standard 100